EmelieMarkkanen/p1-/README.md

 ### 404
 I created a 404.html file with a message and a link back to the landing page if a user should enter an invalid url.
 The 404 page also contains a header and navbar.

+## Deployment

+### Github pages

+The website is deployed via Github pages.

+1. Log in to Github
+2. Navigate to the correct repository, in this case EmelieMarkkanen/p1-stockholm-spa-hotel
+3. Locate and click Settings, at the top of the repository, and continue on to Pages in the leftside column
+4. Under the heading Source click the dropdown menues and choose Branch: Main and Root folder
+5. Click Save
+6. A message will appear and tell you that the page is ready for deployment
+7. Refresh the page and the background to the link to the website should now be green and tell you that the site is ready for publication

+You can read more about deploying to Github pages [here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)

 ## Credits